pzaino/thecrowler/doc/information_seed_lifecycle.md

 change the eligibility predicates used by `ClaimInformationSeeds`.
 Database triggers may still exist for audit fields such as `last_updated_at`; those audit triggers do not drive seed discovery.

+## Time-series lifecycle observations

+Enabled `information_seed`, `information_seed_candidate`, and `source_discovery` metric definitions are evaluated in the same transaction as their durable lifecycle facts.
+Stable transition identities make retries idempotent.
+Candidate/provider data measures persisted discovery outcomes; it does not expose provider latency, scheduler health, queue depth, or process health.

+See [Time-series observations and aggregates](timeseries.md#source-kinds-and-emission-timing) for selectors, scope resolution, dedupe, privacy, and the Information Seed discovery-quality example.